Recap: Children Of Time S 1 E Finale

 - British Weather: Natch.

 - Broken Pedestal: Beth's realization that her hero is not the man she believed he was, starting with handcuffs and spiraling down from there.
-Even worse is the scene in which she attempts to rescue Holmes, only to find him dark and very much like Professor Moriarty.
-By the time the world has been set right, she's downright scared of him.
+Even worse is the scene in which she returns to Torchwood to rescue Holmes, only to find him darker and rather like Professor Moriarty.

 - The Cavalry: The Irregulars.